 - 2 ounces (or more, to taste) of good quality feta cheese, roughly chopped or crumbled (1/2 cup)

-Equipment: One or two rimmed baking sheets (veggies need to spread out in a single layer)
+You will need one or two rimmed baking sheets (veggies need to spread out in a single layer)

 Preheat the oven to 400ºF.